pierre-rouleau/usrhome/readme.rst

                                    ``USRHOME_TRACE_SHELL_CONFIG`` environment variable from 0 to 1
                                    and vice-versa.

+                                   Note that if the variable value was a file name, toggling it twice will simply re-activate the tracing to stdout, not to the file.

                                    - The original value of this environment variable is set inside your ``usrcfg/setfor-all-config.sh file.
                                      The default value is 0 as
                                      identified by `usrhome/template/setfor-all-config.sh`_
                                      used to initialize the usrcfg file.

+                                   **Caution** this command perform an exec command for the current shell, which will wipe history.
+The command check if there a re any running jobs and will not proceed if there are any.

 ``usrhome-prompt-toggle-usr-host`` Toggle the inclusion of the user name and host name inside
                                    the prompt.

+                                   **Caution!!** Under zsh it might be necessary to execute ``exec zsh`` to update the prompt.
+                                   This depends on how the prompt is implemented.

+                                   - You can identify a prompt number that would require restarting zsh in the environment variable USRHOME_PROMPT_MODEL_REQUIRES_RESTART.
+                                   - The command will check if the zsh has any running job and will proceed only if there are none.

+                                   The command is not affected by this limitation when issued in the Bash shell.

 ``usrhome-prompt-model-to NUMBER`` Dynamically change the prompt model to the specified NUMBER.

                                    - This command also supports the ``-h`` and ``--help`` command line options which pint the usage.

+                                   **Caution!!** Under zsh it might be necessary to execute ``exec zsh`` to update the prompt.
+                                   This depends on how the prompt is implemented.

+                                   - You can identify a prompt number that would require restarting zsh in the environment variable USRHOME_PROMPT_MODEL_REQUIRES_RESTART.
-                                   - Note: under zsh, this command will not proceed if the shell has any background running jobs.
-This is due to the way the command is currently implemented.
+                                   - The command will check if the zsh has any running job and will proceed only if there are none.

                                    The command is not affected by this limitation when issued in the Bash shell.

 ================================== ================================================================